edricantoine/PyCSVReader/README.md

 Who knows, maybe it can do the same for you!

+To run this program, use the gui executable in the dist folder.

 -Edric

 **Note: This may work with .csv files from other banking institutions, but the only one I know for sure it works with is RBC.**